 What is Impress?

 Impress is the presentation (slide show) program included in LibreOffice.
-You can create slides that contain many different elements, including text, bulleted and numbered lists, tables, charts, and a wide range of graphic objects such as clipart, drawings and photographs.
+You can create slides that contain many different elements, including text, bulleted and numbered lists, tables, charts, and a wide range of graphic objects such as clipart, drawings, and photographs.
 Impress also includes a spelling checker, a thesaurus, text styles, and background styles.

 This chapter includes instructions, screenshots, and hints to guide you through the Impress environment while designing your presentations.
-Although more difficult designs are mentioned throughout this chapter, explanations for creating them are in the Impress Guide.
+Although more difficult designs are mentioned in this chapter, explanations for creating them are in the Impress Guide.
 If you have a working knowledge of how to create slide shows, we recommend you use the Impress Guide for your source of information.

 To use Impress for more than very simple slide shows requires some knowledge of the elements which the slides contain.
 Slides containing text use styles to determine the appearance of that text.
 Creating drawings in Impress is similar to the Draw program included in LibreOffice.
-For this reason, we recommend that you also see Chapter 3 Using Styles and Templates, and Chapter 7 Getting Started with Draw in this guide.
+For this reason, we recommend that you also see Chapter 3 Using Styles and Templates and Chapter 7 Getting Started with Draw in this guide.
 You may also wish to consult the Draw Guide for more details on how to use the drawing tools.

 Starting Impress

-You can start Impress in several ways:
+You can start Impress in several ways, as described in Chapter 1 Introducing LibreOffice.

-From the LibreOffice Start Center, if no component is open, click on the Impress Presentation icon.

-From the system menu, the standard menu from which most applications are started.
-On Windows, it is called the Start menu.
-On Gnome, it is called the Applications menu.
-On KDE it is identified by the KDE logo.
-On Mac OS X, it is the Applications menu.
-Details vary with your operating system; see Chapter 1 Introducing LibreOffice.

-On Windows, use the Presentation selection in the LibreOffice Quickstarter.
-Similar functions exist for Mac and Linux; see Chapter 1 Introducing LibreOffice.